jackpal/jackpal.github.io/_posts/2025-12-27-Writing_a_llm_testing_framework_with_Gemini.md

 The next time I do a project like this, I think I will try asking Gemini for help with my design document.

-The puzzle runner source code is here [github.com/jackpal/aocllmtest](https://github.com/jackpal/aocllmtest)
+The puzzle runner source code is here: [github.com/jackpal/aocllmtest](https://github.com/jackpal/aocllmtest)

 It will probably take another few days to complete the project, but I think from now on it's mostly a matter of waiting for quota to regenerate, followed